Troubleshooting Blank / Empty Device Manager Problem

 - In the Services window, find Plug and Play in the list of services

-- If the Status is Running then your fine, if its not then double-click Plug and Play to see the Properties
+- If the Status is Running then you are fine, if its not then double-click Plug and Play to see the Properties

 - Click OK